Special Issue of the Journal of Travel Research

 Sharing Economy: Unravelling Disruption, Innovation and Transformations in Travel and Tourism

-Deadline for submitting the full papers: 31st of December 2017
+Deadline for submitting the full papers: March 31st

 The scale and scope of the sharing economy continue to expand at exponential rates in all aspects of the tourism and travel industry including: accommodation; transportation; catering – food and beverage; travel guiding and tour operating.
 The sharing economy has elicited the industry to rethink its definition of tourism and the ways that people will travel and experience tourism in the future, paying particular attention to the broarder stakeholders’ experience in creating core business value.
 However, the sharing economy brings as many disruptions as it does disputes in the industry.
 On the one hand, the sharing economy is causing a plethora of disruptions and knock-on effects to entire economic value systems and the socio-economic fabric of economies.
 On the other hand, disputes among traditional business suppliers argue that the sharing economy bears no difference to a conventional exchange business model and simply offers ways of avoiding regulations, exploiting employees and deceiving customers under the guise of sharing.
 Nevertheless, more disruptive initiatives are thriving under the sharing economy than conventional business models and they continue to revolutionise the sector and transform tourism.